How to Grade Pokemon Cards

 If you’re dealing with a vintage card that’s been in the sleeve for years, especially if it was stored in the heat; you’ll want to use precision scissors to cut a corner of the sleeve out just like I showed with the binder.
 This will let you open the sleeve and let the card “breath”.
 If the sleeve is sticking to the card, you should put the sleeved card into a humidifier.
 This will help naturally separate the sleeve from the card.
 If you force the card out prematurely, you run the risk of chipping the paint on the way out.
 If it’s a modern card or cheap card, I would just see if you can open the sleeve and pull it out.
 Otherwise, easiest way is to just push up from the bottom of the sleeved card and push the card up/out of the sleeve.
 Use rubber gloves at this point to avoid putting fingerprints on the card if it’s a valuable card.
 Place your raw card on a soft foam mat once removed.

-The reality of grading is if the card looks like a 10 to the untrained eye, it’s probably a 9.
+The reality of grading is if the card looks like a 10 to the untrained eye, it’s probably a 9 or lower.
 You need to know what you’re looking for and take the emotional attachment out of the equation.
-You’re more likely to hit PSA 10s on cards where the raw value is typically less than $40.
-Anything over $40 raw value, you will most likely have to keep resubmitting it till you get lucky with the right grader.
-All grading companies seem to have an unsaid rule with “Gem Mint 10” cards.
-If you get back a PSA 9/9.5 or a Beckett 9.5, that’s their way of saying “Keep resubmitting this and give us our cut of the 10 value” – It’s kind of crappy but that’s the reality of the situation.
-They are a business, and they want to capitalize on your cards along with you.
-Chase cards this is especially true, Charizards/Blastoise/Venusaur/Dragonite/Gengar/etc. are all highly scrutinized cards.
+You’re more likely to hit 10s on cheaper cards as graders take less time overlooking the card and are less worried about the insurance on these cards.
+Anything expensive, you will most likely have to keep resubmitting it till you get lucky with the right grader or fix flaws before resubmitting.
+Chase cards this is especially true, your 1st edition Charizards/Blastoise/Venusaur/Dragonite/Gengar/etc. are all highly scrutinized cards.
 A grader will take more time looking for something wrong with these cards than lower value cards.
-It almost might be a quota thing where they can’t be handing 10s out like candy.
-This is totally an unconfirmed conspiracy but just what I’ve heard.
-With all that out of the way, lets now take a close look at your card.
+With all that out of the way, let’s now take a close look at your card.

 What cards do I grade?

 Cards less than $20 raw are usually not worth the grading cost/time.
-If it’s a vintage card and its less than $20, or if it’s a liquid card like Pikachu then it could be a small profit.
+If it’s a vintage card and it’s less than $40, or if it’s a liquid card like Pikachu then it could be a small profit.
 Take the cost of the card, plus the grading cost and look at PriceCharting.com or ebay sold listings for comps on what you think the grade will be.
 Don’t forget to account for eBay and other fees.
 Take into consideration that if it’s an odd card that people usually don’t search, or you see sales happening very rarely then you’ll have to fork over more for promoted listings to get ebay to push your card as sponsored ads.
 Usually 15-30% of the sold price will goto ebay.
-Then if you are doing free shipping, shipping supplies, etc. When it comes down to it, I only aim for cards above $40 raw value for modern.
-Vintage cards at $20 and above are usually worth it if it looks to be in good condition.
+Then if you are doing free shipping, shipping supplies, etc. I only aim for cards above $80 raw value for modern.
+Vintage cards at $40 and above that have a high likelyhood of a 9 or higher.
+The exception can be made for cards higher than $200 raw and look to be in near mint (7 and above) condition.
 Exceptions can be made for popular Pokémon as these cards are more “liquid” and sell quicker.
 This is obviously all my own opinion, and you can make exceptions in cases where the card is sentimental.
 For example, I had a card that I knew was my first trade as a kid and wanted to encapsulate the card to pass down to my kids eventually (I didn’t care about the monetary value).
+Over time I’ve learned what to grade and what not to grade.
+You’ll get the same feel also after you’ve got a good amount of submissions under your belt.
+Some people never send cards unless they think they are 10s only.
+Some people like me go more for obscure cards like errors, unique pieces, etc. Bottom line, there is no right and wrong answer for what to grade as it really depends on your goal.

 Tools needed to evaluate your cards

 You don’t need all of these tools to get started.
-If you don’t have the budget, just start with the items listed below as required.
+If you don’t have the budget, just start with the sleeves & card savers.

 * Required